-The in-house vs outsourcing debate is one that continues to rage in organisations right across the UK.
+The in-house vs outsourcing debate continues to rage in organisations right across the UK.

 Both startups and larger companies ask themselves the same predictable questions: "Should we use someone outside the company?" and "Have we got the capability or resources to do this in-house?"